hphelion/documentation/cloudos/develop.quickstart-intro.md

 This topic assumes that you have already:

-* Installed and set up HP Cloud OS, following the instructions in [Install &amp; Configure Your Cloud](/cloudos/install/).
+* Installed and set up HP Helion Cloud OS, following the instructions in [Install &amp; Configure Your Cloud](/cloudos/install/).

-* Used the HP Cloud OS Operational Dashboard to define the OS image and related components for your cloud.
+* Used the HP Helion Cloud OS Operational Dashboard to define the OS image and related components for your cloud.

 * Launched an OS image on your cloud instance.